Homogenized description of defect modes in periodic structures with localized defects: Introduction

 In this paper we present a detailed study of the bifurcation of localized bound states into gaps of the continuous spectrum induced by a small and localized perturbation of $H_Q$:

-Here $Q(x)$ is a sufficiently smooth $1-$ periodic function defined on $\RR$ and $V(x)$ is spatially localized.
-The parameter $\lambda$ is assumed to be positive and will be taken to be sufficiently small.
+where $\lambda$ is taken sufficiently small.
+Here $Q(x)$ is a continuous, $1-$ periodic function defined on $\RR$ and $V(x)$ is spatially localized.
 We next turn to a summary of our results.
 See Theorem~\ref{thm:Qzero} and Theorem~\ref{thm:per_result} for detailed statements.

-Let $E_\star=E_{b_*}(k_*),\ k_*\in\{0,1/2\}$, denote an endpoint (uppermost or lowermost) of the $(b_*)^{th}$ spectral band, bordering a spectral gap.
+Let $E_*=E_{b_*}(k_*),\ k_*\in\{0,1/2\}$, denote an endpoint (uppermost or lowermost) of the $(b_*)^{th}$ spectral band, bordering a spectral gap.
 We show that under the condition:

 the following holds:\ There exists a positive number, $\lambda_0$, such that for all $0<\lambda<\lambda_0$, $H_{Q+\lambda V}$ has a simple discrete eigenvalue